JennEYoon/learn-mldl/learn-tasks.md

  * Was expensive trying to use AWS Aurora Postgres SQL as a test. ~$45-60 for 1 month.
  * Instead, use MySQL or very old version of Postgres SQL on AWS Aurora, which is part of the free tier.

+#### Notes update 4/30/2020
+  * Start reading Fluent Python book.
+    Uses Python 3.4 mainly with doctest as REPL testing environment.
+    Alternative to unittest, simpler for shorter tests.
+    Python 3.4 uses getter and setter class methods, desprecated?

+  * p14) Why Len Is NOT a Method? len(obj) is a Special Method when used for a built-in data type, such as int, str, list.
+    There is also a double-underscore method obj.__len__() that allows me to write my custom implimentation of len in my own class object.

  --- end ---